Apr. 04, 2023

+Why do we use a butterfly valve?
 The butterfly valve is a quarter-turn rotary motion valve used to stop, adjust and start the flow.

 The butterfly valve can be opened easily and quickly.
 The 90° rotation of the handle provides complete closing or opening of the valve.
 Large butterfly valves are usually equipped with a so-called gearbox, where the handwheel is connected to the valve stem by a gear.
 This simplifies the operation of the valve, but at the expense of speed.

-Due to its small size, simple structure, and lightweight, butterfly valves are increasingly used in piping systems such as cold and hot air, water and electricity, environmental protection, building water supply and drainage, and municipal engineering.
+Due to their small size, simple structure, and lightweight, butterfly valves are increasingly used in piping systems such as cold and hot air, water and electricity, environmental protection, building water supply and drainage, and municipal engineering.
 Used as a medium for intercepting or intermediary flow.
 On many occasions, due to the advantages of the butterfly valve itself, it has been possible to replace gate valves, globe valves, ball valves, and other valves in industrial pipeline applications.

 The structure of the butterfly valve is very simple, with only a few simple parts such as the valve body, valve stem, valve disc, valve seat, and transmission.
 Although the structure is simple, the function of the butterfly valve cannot be underestimated.
 The small structure has great practical value.